 As a consequence, in idealized ESM studies that assume an instantaneous removal of all anthropogenic or fossil fuel-related emissions, a rapid change in aerosol levels occurs leading to large increases in GSAT with the rate of warming lasting for several years.
 Similarly, the thermal inertia causes the pulse emissions (Figure 6.16) of SLCFs to have a significant effect on surface temperature even after 10 years.

-In summary, for SLCFs with short lifetime (e.g. months), the response in surface temperature occurs strongly as soon as a sustained change in emissions is implemented and continues to grow for a few years, primarily due to thermal inertia in the climate system (high confidence).
+In summary, for SLCFs with short lifetime (e.g., months), the response in surface temperature occurs strongly as soon as a sustained change in emissions is implemented and continues to grow for a few years, primarily due to thermal inertia in the climate system (high confidence).
 Near its maximum, the response slows down but will then take centuries to reach equilibrium (high confidence).
-For SLCF with longer lifetimes (e.g. a decade), a delay equivalent to their lifetimes comes in addition to the delay due the thermal inertia (high confidence).
+For SLCFs with longer lifetimes (e.g., a decade), a delay equivalent to their lifetimes comes in addition to the delay due the thermal inertia (high confidence).

-Attribution of temperature and air pollution changes to emission sectors and regions
+Attribution of Temperature and Air Pollution Changes to Emission Sectors and Regions

 Assessment of the temperature response to source emission sectors is important for identifying priority mitigation measures and designing efficient mitigation strategies.

-Temperature effects of emissions can be quantified for the historical contribution to the present temperature impact (see 6.4.2), for idealized one-year pulses of emissions or for continued (sustained) emissions at present levels and for changes during a specific time period, for emissions from future scenarios with various hypotheses, giving complementary information to feed mitigation strategies.
-AR5 assessed the net global temperature impact of source emission sectors from a one-year pulse (single year worth) of year 2008 emissions and found that the largest contributors to warming on 50-100 year time scales are the energy, industrial and on-road transportation sectors.
+Temperature effects of emissions can be quantified for the historical contribution to the present temperature impact (Section 6.4.2), for idealized one-year pulses of emissions or for continued (sustained) emissions at present levels and for changes during a specific time period, for emissions from future scenarios with various hypotheses, giving complementary information to feed mitigation strategies.
+The AR5 assessed the net-global temperature impact of source emission sectors from a one-year pulse (a single year’s worth) of year 2008 emissions and found that the largest contributors to warming on 50–100-year time scales are the energy, industrial and on-road transportation sectors.
 Sectors that emit large amounts of methane (agriculture and waste management) and black carbon (residential biofuel) are important contributors to warming over short time horizons up to 20 years.
 Below, we discuss the effect on ERFs, temperature and air pollution of selected key sectors estimated to have large non-CO2 forcing, including agriculture, residential and commercial, and transport (aviation, shipping, land transportation).

 Agriculture

 According to the SRCCL assessment (Jia et al., 2019), agriculture, forestry and other land use (AFOLU) is a significant net source of GHG emissions (high confidence), with more than half of these emissions attributed to non-CO2 GHGs from agriculture.
 With respect to SLCFs, agricultural activities are major global sources of CH4 and NH3 (Section 6.2.1).
-The agriculture sector exerts strong near term warming due to large CH4 emission that is slightly offset by a small cooling from secondary inorganic aerosols formed notably from the NH3 emission (Heald and Geddes, 2016; Lund et al., 2020).
-For present day emissions, agriculture is the 2nd largest contributor to warming on short time scales but with a small persisting effect on surface temperature (+0.0012± 0.00028°C) after a pulse of current emissions (Lund et al., 2020 and Figure 6.16, see detailed description in 6.6.2.3.4).
-Aerosols produced from agricultural emissions, released after nitrogen fertilizer application and from animal husbandry, influence surface air quality and make an important contribution to surface PM2.5 in many densely populated areas (Lelieveld et al., 2015b; Bauer et al., 2016) and Figure 6.17.
+The agriculture sector exerts strong near-term warming due to large CH4 emission that is slightly offset by a small cooling from secondary inorganic aerosols formed notably from the NH3 emission (Heald and Geddes, 2016; Lund et al., 2020).
+For present-day emissions, agriculture is the second largest contributor to warming on short time scales but with a small persisting effect on surface temperature (+0.0012°C ± 0.00028°C) after a pulse of current emissions (Figure 6.16, see detailed description in 6.6.2.3.4; Lund et al., 2020).
+Aerosols produced from agricultural emissions, released after nitrogen fertilizer application and from animal husbandry, influence surface air quality and make an important contribution to surface PM2.5 in many densely populated areas ( Figure 6.17; Lelieveld et al., 2015b; Bauer et al., 2016).

-Residential and Commercial cooking, heating
+Residential and Commercial Cooking and Heating